kruczys/ballzzz/README.md

 - GLEW

 ## Installation
-To install and run the Balzzz project, follow these steps:
+To install and run the Ballzzz project, follow these steps:

 1. Clone the repository:
     ```bash